HOW TO POTTY TRAIN YOUR PUPPY

 Hello Fellow Dog Lovers and Welcome to our Blog!

 The four most important things to guarantee success for you and your pup are: SUPERVISION, ROUTINE, LIMITED FREEDOM, and PRAISE (NOT PUNISHMENT).
 You have to remember that your puppy is still a baby after all and as with all babies, potty training takes time.
 When your puppy arrives at your house, he doesn’t understand the difference between what we think is good and bad behavior.
-As far as your puppy is concerned, the carpet is the same as the grass outside other than the fact that it is warmer, cleaner and more comfortable.
+As far as your puppy is concerned, the carpet is the same as the grass outside.

 If you are unable to keep an eye on your pup for extended periods of time, you may want to consider crate training him.
-We know that crates look like little jail cells to us but the benefits for this are well worth it in the end.
+Please review our crate training blog for fabulous easy to understand instructions.
+We know that crates look like little jail cells to us but the benefits of crate training well out way replacing carpets or having to bring in a professional rug cleaner, because once a pup starts going potty in the house, it is extremely challenging to fix the problem without a solidly clean floor, free of potty smells.
+A dogs sense of smell is 300 times more enhanced than ours, so were we are not able to see or smell the potty on the floor, your pup can and will - and think it is ok to go potty inside simply because their scent is there!
 Although there are exceptions to the rule, most puppies will avoid using the area where they rest as a place to poop or pee, as they have a basic desire to keep their “den” clean.
-However, don’t keep him in there too long!
-The rule of thumb is he will need to potty however many months old he is plus 1.
-So if he is 3 months old, he will only be able to hold it for four hours.
-You never want to use the crate as a punishment area, it is meant to be your puppy’s safe place where they are comfortable and able to sleep and relax.
-If you put them in the crate when they make a mistake, they will associate this with a bad experience and it will ultimately have the opposite effect on your puppy.
+However, don’t keep your pup in there too long!
+The rule of thumb is they will need to potty however many months old they are plus 1.
+So, if your pup is 3 months old, they will only be able to hold it for four hours.
+Lastly, you never want to use the crate as a punishment area.
+Your pups crate is meant to be your puppy’s safe place where they are comfortable and able to sleep and relax.
+If you put them in the crate as a punishment when they make a mistake, they will associate the crate with a bad experience and it will ultimately have the opposite effect on your puppy.

 Remember that accidents are bound to happen, so don’t get mad or frustrated with your pup.
-He will remember and associate going potty with yelling and physical punishment, which can cause your puppy to hide the bad behavior from you.
-These bad experiences will only teach your puppy that him going potty makes you upset and scary, which can lead to other bad behaviors later on.
+Your pup will remember and associate going potty with yelling and physical punishment, which can cause your puppy to not go potty in front of you, and even seek out a private place away from you to go potty .
+These bad experiences will only teach your puppy that going potty makes you upset and scary, which can lead to other bad behaviors later on down the road.

 Patience, vigilance and consistency